justcho5/ml_projects/project2/README.md

 ```
 project2/                              # Contains all project files
-├── data/                              # should contains the trainig and test file ( eg. test.csv and train.csv )
+├── data/                              # contains the train and tests data
-└── plots/                             # Plot output
+└── notebooks/                         # Contains Jupyter notebook files.
 └── script/
+    └── experimental/                  # contains file which were used to test different aproaches ( or started to test)
-    ├── implementation.py
+    ├── dataset.py
-    ├── helpers.py
+    ├── gridsearch.py
+    └── matrix_factorization.py
+    └── models.py
+    └── plot_helper.py
     └── run.py
+    └── run_all_blending.py
+    └── run_all_models_one_by_one.py
-    └── Plot.ipynb
+    └── submission.py
 ```

 **run.py**

-Main file which contains the code for training and prediction.

-**Plot.ipynb**

-Jupyter file, used to generate the plots for the report.

-**helpers.py**

-Provided helper file.
+This is the main file, which will reproduce our results.
+It contains all the weights hard-coded with the best parameters for the model.

+**dataset.py**
+Contains helper function which are used to transfor the surprise strucutre to marix form or the given submission file to pandas data frames.

+**gridsearch.py**
+Helper file which was used to perform grid serach on specific models and store the results into a file.

 ### Requirements